nuxeo/nuxeo-mqueues/nuxeo-mqueues-importer/README.md

     "blobInfoPath": the path to store blob information csv files, this will be used to link documents with blobs later "retryMax": number of time a consumer retry to import the blob "retryDelayS": delay between retry
-    "queuePath": the path of the mqueue created by runRandomBlobProducers
+    "mqName": the same name as in the previous operation "kafkaConfig": the name of the Kafka configuration to use
 ```
 3. Run producers of document messages which refer to produced blobs created in step 2
   ```